darkeris345/Ababa-Movies-List-server/README.md

-# Ababa Movie List Server
+# Movie List Server

 The server-side code for the Movie List application.
 This server provides the necessary backend functionality to support the client-side application, allowing users to browse and manage their favorite movies.
-You can download client-side code [here](https://github.com/darkeris345/Ababa-Movies-List-FE)
+You can download client-side code [here](https://github.com/darkeris345/Movies-List-FE)

 ## Getting Started